The Rolling Stones: Live performances

 Over time, their props and stage equipment have become increasingly sophisticated.
-When the Stones began to fill stadium-sized venues, or larger, they ran into the problem of the audience no longer being able to see them.
+When the Stones began to fill stadium-sized venues, they ran into the problem of the audience no longer being able to see them.
 This was particularly the case when they performed a free concert for an estimated 1.5 million people in Rio de Janeiro on the A Bigger Bang tour in 2006.
 The show required over 500 lights, hundreds of speakers, and a video screen almost 13 m in length.
-Due to the 2.5 km length of the beach on which the Stones performed, sound systems had to be set up in a relay pattern down the length of the beach, to keep the sound in sync with the music from the stage; for every 340 m of beach, the sound would be delayed by an additional second.
+Due to the 2.5 km length of the beach on which the Stones performed, sound systems had to be set up in a relay pattern down the beach, to keep the sound in sync with the music from the stage.